 Gain the Right Experience

-Now that you know exactly who your ideal customer is and what kind of restaurant business you would like to pursue, it’s a good idea to gain some experience under your belt before going any further with your planning.
-We’re not suggesting you quit your day job to work full time at the local diner, but picking up few weekend or evening shifts at at an eatery that you’ll one day consider the competition is an excellent way to gain first-hand knowledge of the industry while scoping out the potential competition.
+8 in 10 restaurant owners start in entry-level positions.
+We’re not suggesting you quit your day job to work full time at the local diner, but picking up few weekend or evening shifts at an eatery that you’ll one day consider the competition is an excellent way to gain first-hand knowledge of the industry while scoping out the potential competition.

 Here are a few things you should aim to take away from your experience: